shipiyouniao/UnityEasyInject/Readme.md

 }
 ```

-The IoC container provides three methods:
+The IoC container provides five methods:

 * `Init()`: Initialize the IoC container.
 * `GetBean<T>(string name = "")`: Get a Bean by name, if the name is not specified, an empty string will be used.
-* `CreateGameObjectAsBean<T>(GameObject original, Transform parent, string beanName)`：Create a GameObject as a Bean.
+* `CreateGameObjectAsBean<T>(...)`：Create a GameObject as a Bean, which is similar to the `Instantiate` method.
-* `DeletePersistBean<T>(T bean, string beanName = "")`: Delete a Bean across scenes.
+* `DeleteGameObjBean<T>(T bean, string beanName = "", bool deleteGameObj = false, float t = 0.0F)`: Delete a GameObject
+  which is a Bean, which is similar to the `Destroy` method.
+* `DeleteGameObjBeanImmediate<T>(T bean, string beanName = "", bool deleteGameObj = false)`：Delete a GameObject which is
+  a Bean immediately, which is similar to the `DestroyImmediate` method.

 ### 2. Non-GameObject Component Class Object

 #### 2.1 Register Object

-Non-GameObject component class objects will be registered first, which means you do not need to use `new` to create an instance of the object.
+Non-GameObject component class objects will be registered first, which means you do not need to use `new` to create an
+instance of the object.

 Please use attributes to mark the class as a Bean.
-Currently, only the `[Component]` feature is available for registration.
+Currently, only the `[Component]` feature is available for
+registration.

 ```csharp
 [Component]